 People assigned female at birth, children, adolescents, and those with a family history of mouth ulcers have a higher risk of developing them.

-- minor injury to mouth from dental work, hard brushing, sports injury, or accidental bite
+- minor mouth injury from dental work, hard brushing, sports injury, or an accidental bite

-- toothpastes and mouth rinses that contain sodium lauryl sulfate
+- toothpaste or mouthwash that contains sodium lauryl sulfate (SLS)

 - emotional stress